oysteinje/oysteinje.github.io/about.md

 # Øystein Stræte

-Cloud Architech with a focus on Azure, PowerShell, Linux, Emacs, Kubernetes.
+Cloud Architect with a focus on Azure, PowerShell, Linux, Emacs, Kubernetes.